-B. Governing Board Authority
+Governing Board Authority

 The Board of Trustees, Governing Board, etc. (Board) is responsible for the operation of school in accordance with state and federal laws.
-The policies contained in this document are subject to change at any time.
-The Board reserves the right to amend or change them at their sole discretion.
 The Board is also responsible for operating the school in accordance with the representations made in its charter.
 Specifically, the Board shall have the sole authority to approve and will incorporate into its own minutes such matters as:

-- Change of the school's name, with the authorizer and other entities; - Adoption and amendment of the annual budget; - Selection or termination of key employees; - Key employees' salary and benefits changes; - Incur debt, mortgages or other encumbrances and their covenants and restrictions, within the terms of the charter; - Investment policies, depository and investment banks; - Purchase or sale of real property; - · Review and acceptance of interim monthly financial statements; - Selection of the school's auditor (CPA firm); - Service on the school's audit committee; - Review of any transaction or account of the school at its discretion.
+- Change of the school's name, with the authorizer and other entities; - Adoption and amendment of the annual budget; - Selection or termination of key employees; - Key employees' salary and benefits changes; - Incur debt, mortgages or other encumbrances and their covenants and restrictions, within the terms of the charter; - Investment policies, depository and investment banks; - Purchase or sale of real property; - Review and acceptance of interim monthly financial statements; - Selection of the school's auditor (CPA firm); - Service on the school's audit committee; - Review of any transaction or account of the school at its discretion.

-C. Administrative Authority
+Administrative Authority